-This year, we are focused on honoring those who have affected systemic change, thereby influencing institutional and societal mindsets.
-We are especially excited to honor three individuals who leveraged their extraordinary vision along with their Entrepreneurial Thinking and Acting skills to continually address problems and cultivate solutions on so many social issues.
+In 2018, we honored those who have affected systemic change, thereby influencing institutional and societal mindsets.
+We were especially excited to honor three individuals who leveraged their extraordinary vision along with their Entrepreneurial Thinking and Acting skills to continually address problems and cultivate solutions on so many social issues.

 David Bornstein and Tina Rosenberg

 David and Tina are award-winning journalists who have each authored numerous books, co-author the Fixes column in the New York Times, and are co-founders of the Solutions Journalism Network.
 Powering all of their work is a belief that as journalists, they have a responsibility to report on not just the news and challenges facing our world, but the solutions being created in response to social problems.
 To see their work in action, visit their Fixes column.

 Jeffrey Brown '86

 CEO of Brown Superstores and the Founder of Uplift Solutions

 As CEO of Philadelphia based Brown Superstores and the Founder of Uplift Solutions, a nonprofit that delivers entrepreneurial solutions that support underserved communities, Jeffrey has done more for food deserts and social justice issues than most businessmen in America.
 His work leveraging public/private partnerships was highlighted by President Obama during his first State of the Union Address in 2009 as the model for addressing social justice issues in urban America.
 To learn more about Jeffrey and his commitment to serving the underserved, watch this AARP profile video.

 2017: Michael Sorrell and Rosanne Haggerty